+(2004), Business (2005)

-(2004), Business (2005), Interim Vice-President for Academic Affairs (2010) Shippensburg University, BS, 1981; University of New Mexico, MBA, 1996.
+Shippensburg University, BS, 1981; University of New Mexico, MBA, 1996.

 Rhonda confirmed her passion for teaching after first being an adjunct instructor in the WJU School of Professional Studies.
 She soon redirected both her time and energy to focus on teaching full-time at William Jessup University.
 Rhonda's focus is to prepare students to be Christ-centered business leaders.